-Combining the addictive collecting and battling-ready gameplay of Nintendo's Pokemon with Niantic's augmented reality technology, Pokemon Go (Android, iOS) has taken the mobile gaming world by storm last year, and updates have continued the fun into 2017.
-Pokémon Go sends players exploring their neighborhood on foot to discover, photograph and collect cute Pokemon from Nintendo's hit franchise.
-Each player's phone functions as a map and viewfinder, guiding you toward Poke Stops to collect items and helping you spot Pokemon to capture.
-Players who reach level 5 are encouraged to join one of three teams in order to battle each others' Pokemon for control of Pokemon Gyms.
+Combining the addictive collecting and battling-ready gameplay of Nintendo's Pokémon with Niantic's augmented reality technology, Pokémon Go (Android, iOS) took the mobile gaming world by storm last year, and updates have continued the fun into 2017.
+Pokémon Go sends players exploring their neighborhood on foot to discover, photograph and collect cute Pokémon from Nintendo's hit franchise.
+Each player's phone functions as a map and viewfinder, guiding you toward Poké Stops to collect items and helping you spot Pokemon to capture.
+Players who reach Level 5 are encouraged to join one of three teams in order to battle each others' Pokémon for control of Pokémon Gyms.